sphinx-doc/sphinx-argparse/docs/usage.rst

 :passparser: This can be used if you don't have a function that returns an argument parser, but rather adds commands to it (``:func:`` is then that function).

-:idxgroups: This option is related to grouping related commands in an index.
+:index-groups: This option is related to grouping related commands in an index.

 Printing Fully Qualified Sub-Command Headings